screensavers-club/argos-docs/docs/user-assembly-manual/removing-supports.md

    ![Remove supports](../../static/img/assembly/m15.png)

+   ### Front Cover

 8. There are support structures on the front cover as well.
 Use pliers to pull them out from the screw holes.

    ![Remove supports](../../static/img/assembly/f1.png)

+9. There are supports behind the hooks at the top of the front cover as well.
+It is important to remove this as the front cover may not fit onto the main body without removing this support.

+(Please insert image when it's ready)